Raymond Atuguba: Professional career

-Atuguba's professional experience includes roles in the public sector, such as Executive Secretary to the Constitution Review Commission of Ghana, and Executive Secretary to the President of Ghana.
+Atuguba's professional experience includes roles in the public sector, such as Executive Secretary to the Constitution Review Commission of Ghana set up by the then President John Atta Mills in 2010, and later the Executive Secretary to the President of Ghana John Mahama from 2012 - 2015.
 In the private sector, Atuguba is the founder and former Team Leader of Law and Development Associates (LADA), and he currently serves as the Managing Partner of Atuguba and Associates, a law firm that specializes in legal services.
 In the non-profit sector, he is the co-founder, former Executive Director, and former Board Chair of the Legal Resources Centre.
 Additionally, he serves as the Board Chair of the LADA Institute.

 He has consulted for many African governments, including those of The Gambia, Ghana, Guinea Bissau, Lesotho, Liberia, Sierra Leone, Uganda, and Zimbabwe.
 His consultancy work extends to major international development agencies and NGOs such as the United Nations (UN), United Nations Development Programme (UNDP), United Nations Office of the High Commissioner for Human Rights (UN-OHCR), UNICEF, UNHCR, United Nations Office on Drugs and Crime (UNODC), United Nations Mission in Liberia (UNMIL), Food and Agriculture Organization (FAO), The World Bank, International Labour Organization (ILO), International Organization for Migration (IOM), European Union (EU), African Union (AU), Economic Community of West African States (ECOWAS), USAID, UK-AID (DFID), German Agency for International Cooperation (GIZ), Danish International Development Agency (DANIDA), Friedrich-Ebert-Stiftung (FES), Konrad-Adenauer-Stiftung (KAF), International Council on Human Rights Policy (ICHRP), Oxfam, IBIS, International Institute for Environment and Development (IIED), ActionAid International, Human Rights Watch, Human Rights First, CARE International, Plan International, Ford Foundation, Open Society Institute (OSI), and Open Society Initiative for West Africa (OSIWA).

 Atuguba has also designed and led or co-led over 100 training programs and workshops and has chaired or participated in over 100 boards and committees at both national and international levels.
 From 1998 to 2008, he was projects director, then associate executive director, then executive director, then board chair of the Legal Resources Centre, Ghana.

+In August 2025 he was appointed as the acting Director of Legal Education at the Ghana School of Law and months later his appointment was confirmed to be the Director of Legal Education.